superflexible/TGPuttyLib/README.md

 # TGPuttyLib
 A shared library / DLL with Delphi and C++ bindings based on PuTTY, for Windows, macOS, and Linux.

-The new TGPuttyLib SFTP Library is a DLL/.so/.dylib conversion of the psftp program from the well-known PuTTY suite by Simon Tatham.
+The new TGPuttyLib SSH/SFTP Library is a DLL/.so/.dylib conversion of the psftp program from the well-known PuTTY suite by Simon Tatham.

+It allows SFTP connections but also pure SSH connections.

 It allows developers to transfer files with the highest possible transfer rates (over 100MB/sec).